The 2024 Gift Guide for Italy-Lovers

 Books Set in Italy Are Always Great Gifts

-Enough about my books!
+But enough about my books!
 I can also recommend the following books to transport your friend to la dolce vita.
 Or a darker version of Italy, whatever your friend prefers.

 All the books I recommend (including my own, if I may be so bold) have gift-worthy covers to delight your Italy-loving friend.
 They feel like presents, in the richest sense of the word.
-I had to shrink the covers down to make everything fit, but you have the option of enlarging them with a mere click so you can see what I mean!

 Don’t you wish there was a holiday where people just gave books, like how people in Iceland give each other books on Christmas Eve?
 Until we can mandate a new holiday, let’s give as many books during the season as we can.
 Support an author, delight a friend—everybody wins!